viamrobotics/viam-cpp-sdk/src/viam/examples/modules/complex/README.md

 Finally, the `client.cpp` file can be used to test the module once you have connected to your robot and configured it.
 You will have to update the credentials and robot address in that file before building.
 After building, the `build/install/bin/complex_module_client` generated binary can be called to run the client.

+`test_complex_module.cpp` is used by the Viam team to ensure the complex module example works as expected.

 ## Configuring and using the module

 The `complex_module` binary generated after building is the entrypoint for this module.
 To connect this module with your robot, you must add this module's entrypoint to the robot's config.
 For example, the entrypoint file may be at `/home/viam-cpp-sdk/build/install/bin/complex_module` and you must add this file path to your configuration.
 See the [documentation](https://docs.viam.com/program/extend/modular-resources/#use-a-modular-resource-with-your-robot) for more details.